longhorn/longhorn/README.md

 4. Make sure `open-iscsi` has been installed in all nodes of the Kubernetes cluster.

 ## Deployment
 Create the deployment of Longhorn in your Kubernetes cluster is easy.
-For example, for GKE, you will only need to deploy the `deploy/example.yaml`.
-You may need to modify the yaml file a bit to match your own environment, e.g. the Flexvolume plugin directory.
+For example, for GKE, you will only need to run `kubectl create -f deploy/example.yaml`.

-The configuration yaml will be slight different for each environment.
-Here we take GKE as a example:
+The configuration yaml will be slight different for each environment, for example:

 1. GKE requires user to manually claim himself as cluster admin to enable RBAC, using `kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<name@example.com>` (in which `name@example.com` is the user's account name in GCE, and it's case sensitive).
 See [here](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) for details.
-2. The default Flexvolume plugin directory is different in GKE 1.8+, which is at `/home/kubernetes/flexvolume`.
-You can find it by running `ps aux|grep kubelet` and check the `--flex-volume-plugin-dir` parameter.
+2. The default Flexvolume plugin directory is different with GKE 1.8+, which is at `/home/kubernetes/flexvolume`.
+You can find it by running `ps aux|grep kubelet` on the host and check the `--flex-volume-plugin-dir` parameter.
 If there is none, the default `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` will be used.

-Longhorn Manager and Longhorn Driver will be deployed as daemonset, as you can see in the yaml file.
+Longhorn Manager and Longhorn Driver will be deployed as daemonsets, as you can see in the yaml file.

 When you see those pods has started correctly as follows, you've deployed the Longhorn successfully.